williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 Okta supports the standard `X-Forwarded-For` HTTP header to forward the originating client's IP address

-> The IP address of your trusted web application request must be whitelisted in your [org's network security settings](https://support.okta.com/help/articles/Knowledge_Article/27529977-Using-the-Okta-Security-Page#Obey) as a trusted gateway in order to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header.
+> The **public IP address** of your trusted web application must be whitelisted in your [org's network security settings](https://support.okta.com/help/articles/Knowledge_Article/27529977-Using-the-Okta-Security-Page#Obey) as a trusted gateway in order to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header.

 #### Context Object